 Using Peak Seasons as the Best Time for Travel to Egypt and Jordan

 If we are being honest about the best times to visit Egypt and Jordan, the peak seasons of December and January are really fine.
 Though Jordan can be quite wet during this time and temperatures chilly, when you plan to visit both countries, this is the height of predictable and super comfortable weather.

 Shoulder seasons are at the beginning and ends of each peak travel season, and when they relate to Egypt and Jordan, they will be all of October and into November as well as the end of March and into April.
-The temperatures can begin to climb into a somewhat uncomfortable range in late summer or early spring, so you will only want to plan travel into the area if you do not suffer much from adverse conditions.
+The temperatures can begin to climb into a somewhat uncomfortable range in late summer or early autumn, so you will only want to plan travel into the area if you do not suffer much from adverse conditions.

 As an example, people paying a visit to Petra in Jordan during the shoulder seasons can anticipate daytime temperatures as high as 30 degrees Celsius during the late summer and early autumn months.
 However, the early spring conditions are cooler with April’s high temperatures at 28 degrees Celsius.

 Egypt is hotter and dryer than Jordan and highs in both late summer and spring can be as high as 33 degrees Celsius with very little precipitation expected.
 So, if you do want to use the shoulder seasons as your best time to visit Cairo in order to enjoy less crowding and lower pricing, just be aware that temperatures are not as predictable.